-Articulating information that meets human needs has been the theme of Donato’s work.
+Articulating information that meets human needs has been the theme of Donald’s work.
 He has achieved this by walking down several paths, from planning and executing social and economic development projects, to public policy analysis, and through his experiences as a worker in many fields.